 The Resorts Gal Guide to Disney’s Polynesian Village Resort

 Disney’s Polynesian Village Resort is a tropical escape similar to what you would find in the Hawaiian islands.
-You’ll hardly know you are smack dab in the middle of Florida, much less the Walt Disney World Resort, during your stay.
+During your stay, you’ll hardly know you are smack dab in the middle of Florida, much less the Walt Disney World Resort.
+The resort’s lush grounds offer flowering trees, tiki torches, and impeccable landscaping.
+It’s a place where you’ll want to spend a little extra time relaxing.

-Below, you’ll find a collection of all the articles we have for Disney’s Polynesian Village Resort.
-Each article provides details about our experiences at the Polynesian and includes specific details about this deluxe resort.
-We strive to provide a detailed account of items important to planning your Disney vacation.
-You’ll find information on dining, pools, transportation, and gift shops.
-There’s even a full resort review.
+Below is a collection of our articles and resources for planning a stay at Disney’s Polynesian Village Resort.
+Each article details our experiences at the Polynesian and includes specific details.
+We strive to provide a detailed account of items necessary to planning a Disney vacation.
+You’ll find information on dining, pools, transportation, and gift shop.
+We even have a resort review that shares the specifics of our last stay.

 Enjoy and Aloha!